ainzzorl/goodcode/ARTICLE_TEMPLATE.md

 ## Observations

-*Add more observations about the code.*
+*Add more observations about the code.
+Optional.
+Consider writing observations in relevant sections of "Implementation details".*

 ## Related

-*Discuss similar and/or related implementations.*
+*Discuss similar and/or related implementations.
+Optional.*

 ## References